 Units are encouraged to be as creative as possible in determining a work arrangement that accomplishes the work of the unit while promoting the health and safety of employees.

 Phase 3 of Restore Illinois prohibits gatherings of more than 10 people.
-Such restrictions shall be strictly observed and gatherings of 10 or fewer must adhere to the six-foot social distancing rule.
+Phase 4 of Restore Illinois prohibits gatherings of more than 50 people.
+Such restrictions shall be strictly observed, and gatherings must adhere to the six-foot social distancing rule.
 Face-to- face meetings are discouraged.
-If possible, meetings will continue to be conducted via phone, Skype or Zoom, even for employees who are working on-site.
+If possible, meetings will continue to be conducted via phone, Skype or Zoom, even for employees who are working on site.

-Deans and Directors should immediately begin developing a plan for Phase 3 that is consistent with this procedure.
-Plans must be submitted for approval to the appropriate Division Head (Chancellor, Vice Chancellor for Academic Affairs, Interim Vice Chancellor for Student Affairs) before employees return to on-site work.
+Deans and Directors must develop a plan consistent with this procedure and submit to their Division Head (Chancellor, Vice Chancellor for Academic Affairs, Interim Vice Chancellor for Student Affairs) for approval before employees return to on-site work.

 Social Distancing and Personal Protective Equipment (PPE)

-Many employees have already secured their own face covering(s), which can be used in the workplace if the face covering covers the nose and the mouth.
-The university has also ordered two cloth face masks for each employee, including Extra Help, as well as student workers and graduate assistants.
+Employees may use their own face coverings, as long as they cover the nose and the mouth.
+The university has also ordered two cloth facemasks for each employee, including Extra Help, as well as student workers and graduate assistants.
 These masks are 100% cotton and reusable/washable.
-Masks will be distributed by Human Resources.
+Masks are distributed by Human Resources upon request.
 Deans and Directors must contact Human Resources Associate Ceitha Steele at email@example.com to arrange a time for delivery.
 The UIS Police Department will maintain a limited, reserve supply of disposable masks for employees.